xenomachina/vim-contemplate/README.md

 ## Usage

-Template files are selected by filetype, *not* by extension, though most filetypes are themselves deterimined by extension.
+Template files are selected by filetype, *not* by extension, though most filetypes are themselves determined by extension.
 The template file for a given filetype is named `filetype.template`.
 For example, the C++ filetype is `cpp`, so the C++ template file is called `cpp.template`, even if you use `.cxx` or `.cc` as your extension.

-Place template files in a `templates` subdirectory of your runtime path (`~/.vim/templates/` is the defacto location).
+Place template files in a `templates` subdirectory of your runtime path (`~/.vim/templates/` is the de facto location).

 Once a template for a given filetype exists, it will be read into new buffers for that filetype automatically.

 ## Tips

-- When in doubt about whether something shoukd be included in a template, it's probably a good idea to include it.
-It's easy to then delete whatever is inappropiate for the file you're working on after the template loads.
+- When in doubt about whether something should be included in a template, it's probably a good idea to include it.
+It's easy to then delete whatever is inappropriate for the file you're working on after the template loads.

 ## License